 Edited by Jürgen G. Backhaus

 Chapter 19: Company Board Representation

-Jürgen G. Backhaus Introduction Corporations can have widely differing forms.
+19 Company board representation Jürgen G. Backhaus Introduction Corporations can have widely differing forms.
 Against the backdrop of the peculiar German system of codetermination, we can illustrate the law and economics rationale behind different types of board composition.
 Boards are split into two, the managing and the supervisory boards.
 Works councils elect the powerful chairmen, who can end up on supervisory boards and, more importantly, the steering committees.
 In addition, investment bankers may join forces with employee representatives in controlling management appointments.
 How did this system come about, which events shaped it, and why is it being continued by globally operating companies?
 Codetermination as an interlocking system Codetermination is an interrelated set of institutions which consists of ﬁve major elements (Table 19.1).
 At the plant level, it involves the representation of workers in works councils.
 Works councils need to be heard in many matters referring to the daily practice of work and they need to be involved in Table 19.1 Codetermination as an interlocking system Competition between locations 4 8 12 16 Works Collective Two-tier Bonding of council bargaining board investment Works council Collective bargaining Two-tier board Bonding of investment Competition between locations/ Gewerbesteuer x 5 9 13 1 x 10 14 2 6 x 15 3 7 11 x 17 18 297 19 20 x 298 The Elgar companion to law and economics discussions with respect to such issues as hours, time and form of payment, and the hiring and ﬁring of individual workers.
-They need to agree on economic matters that...
+They need to agree...